manveru/innate/README.md

 ##### Ramaze::Record

-Well, this might be the most obvious candidate for removal, maybe it can be revived as a middleware.
+Well, this might be the most obvious candidate for removal, maybe it can be revived as middleware.
 The functionality itself is in the adapter and even that's only a few lines.
 But so far I have never seen any usage for it.

 ##### Tool::Localize

 I and a lot of other people have used this over time and it has proven itself to be a very easy and straight-forward way of doing localization.

-It think it is better suited as a middleware which can be included into rack-contrib and doesn't rely on the normal session but a simple unobfuscated cookie.
+It think it is better suited as middleware which can be included into rack-contrib and doesn't rely on the normal session but a simple unobfuscated cookie.

 ##### Tool::MIME